 A recent meme on a popular social media site said, “I believe that 95% of being an adult is handling insurance forms and financial statements I know nothing about.”
 Though intended to be humorous, many adults–especially seniors–have a hard time with financial literacy.
-A trusted Tampa home care provider has come up with five reasons why all seniors should be financially literate.
+A trusted Clearwater home care has come up with five reasons why all seniors should be financially literate.

 1. They Won’t Become Victims of Fraud

 These days, con artists are quite savvy, and they can come up with some pretty believable stories.
 By ensuring your loved ones are financially literate, you can help them avoid being the victims of fraud.
 Seniors should be able to pick out when something sounds “too good to be true”, either over the phone, through the postal mail, or via email.

 Retirement is one of the most important times in anyone’s life, but a lack of financial literacy can also make it one of the most difficult.
 Seniors who understand their finances and budgeting will be better prepared and be able to adjust to a new budget easier than those who aren’t.

 3. They Can Ask for Help

 One of the most important aspects of being financially stable involves knowing when to ask for help.
 Some seniors may be completely comfortable with managing their checking and savings accounts, but others may need a helping hand from time to time.
 Financial literacy is important for helping your loved ones know when they could use that help.